What do I need to know before moving to Tijuana?

 When we asked people what advice they would give someone preparing to move to Tijuana, they said...

 "Expatriates should do some research before moving to Tijuana.
 It is a large and complex city with a range of demographic and economic patterns, so understanding it helps to make informed decisions.
 Expats should also familiarize themselves with the language, as it is rarely spoken elsewhere in Mexico or in many parts of Latin America.
 Additionally, as Tijuana is close to the US border, it is important to be aware of visa regulations and laws regarding crossing the border and obtaining necessary permits.
 Healthcare is another important factor to consider; while there are many excellent medical and dental facilities in Tijuana, it is still wise to review the quality of care and obtain any necessary travel insurance in advance.
-Safety is a common concern for expats, and it is always wise to research the area thoroughly before committing to a move," remarked another expat in Tijuana, Mexico.
+Safety is a common concern for expats, and it is always wise to research the area thoroughly before committing to a move," said another expat in Tijuana, Mexico.

 Please login to continue reading this article.